TUB-Control/PaPI/CHANGENLOG.md

  * [fix]: Renamed some variables of ownProcess_base to be private
  * [fix]: Fixed memory leak of gui event processing timer loop (#25)
  * [fix]: Fixed memory leak due to recall of the plugin manager collection function
+ * [fix]: Tab position and active tab will now be saved to xml
  * [improvement]: Changed the demux function to in improve performance
  * [improvement]: Improved core performance while processing new data (see #20)
  * [improvement]: Huge changes in the plotting plugin with performance benefits